 Most owners would agree that Shibas tend to be drama queens.
 In a way though, they really are.
 Unlike regular dogs that would bark or whine when provoked, they scream.
 That’s right, there’s a thing called the “Shiba Scream.”
 Loud and high-pitched, it is often enough to make your blood curdle.
 Don’t worry though, as shrill as it is, they are usually perfectly fine—they’re just letting you know just unhappy they are about the situation.

-Shiba Inus Should Not be Let Off Leash
+The Shiba Inu Should Not be Let Off Leash

-Only in a secure, fenced-in area such as a dog park, should they be allowed free run.
+Only in a secure, fenced-in area such as a dog park, should the Shiba Inu be allowed free run.